brshallo/mhscales/README.md

 ## Data

-There are palletes defined for each of:
+There are palettes defined for each of:

   - Missouri Historical Society (mhs)
   - Missouri History Museum (mhm)